garrandall/popular-music-data/tracks/i-want-her-keith-sweat.md

 And I, I
 Give it to me, give it to me
-Give it to me, ooh, baby
+Give it to me, oh, baby
 All night long, girl

 I want her
-(Ooh, baby)
+(Oh, baby)
 I want her
 (I want that girl so bad)
 I want her